CaseCal/data-512-a2/README.md

 ### Stages

 #### 1. Data Acquisition
 Page data from 2017 is downloaded as a csv from the Figshare repository.
 Population data is downloaded as a csv from the Population Reference Bureau.
-Both files are contained in the *data* folder of this repository, and are simply loaded in this step.
+Both files are contained in the *data/raw* folder of this repository, and are simply loaded in this step.
 See [Data](#data) section below for details on format and licensing.

+#### 2. Data Processing

+##### Cleaning and Combining
+The page data is filtered to remove template pages, by removing all page names that start with "Template:".
+The population data is filtered on Type = Country to exclude the regional and worldwide data.
+The data is then merged, matching the "Name" field in the population data with the "country" field in the page data.

+Entries that could not be matched are removed and saved in the *data/unmatched* folder.
+Overall, 26 countries had no matching articles, and 1859 pages had no matching country.
+Unmatched pages appeared to be primarily those where teh country was inconsistently encoded as an adjective, such as "South Korean", "Salvadoran", and "Icelandic".
+This analysis could be improved by attempting to match more of these articles.

 ## Data